vipulgupta2048/talkswith2048/docs/Introduction.md

 ### Failures of 2048

 With this section, I intend to make it crystal clear that it's hasn't been an easy journey all these years.
 The grass wasn't greener on this side and it never gets easier.
-If you are someone starting to contribute to open-source, pursuing higher studies in computer science, or learning something new, you are doing just fine.
-I didn't reach this point without failing a thousand times first, and then getting up just to fail again.
+If you are someone starting to contribute to open-source, pursuing higher studies in computer science, or learning something new, you are doing *just fine*.
+I didn't reach this point without failing a thousand times first, and then getting up to fail again.
 You (The Reader) my advice for you is to dig deep, don't lose hope, and give your best shot to everything from this moment on.
-Life's got something nice in store for you.
+Life's got something nice in store for you too.
 The rat race would soon end up for you.
-Just keep working hard.
+Keep working hard and keep being in the mix of things.

 At last, I am thankful for each person who waited till my talk finished, or met up in a conference to share their valuable feedback, helped me in a GitHub issue, gave me a new opportunity, and asked the right questions that made me learn more.
-I hope this information is more useful to you in ways of exploring opportunites that already exist out there.
+I hope this information is more useful to you in ways of exploring opportunities that already exist out there.
 I wrote [acknowledgements](https://mixster.dev/2020/03/19/thankyou2020/#more-2367) a while back and I should probably write more.

 ### Hiring